-- Place the chicken, skin side down, on the grill rack directly over the fire and cook, turning after about 10 minutes.
-Cook for another 10 minutes on the other side.
+- Place the chicken, on the grill rack directly over the fire and cook, turning after about 5 to 7 minutes.
+Cook for another 5 to 7 minutes on the other side.
 If the chicken is starting to burn or cook too quickly, move to a part of the grill with indirect heat and continue to cook.
-The chicken is done when an instant read thermometer inserted into the thickest part registers 165 degrees F.
+The chicken is done when an instant read thermometer inserted into the thickest part registers 165°F.

-- Transfer the chicken to a cutting board and chop into small pieces, leaving the skin on.
+- Transfer the chicken to a cutting board and chop into small pieces.
 Serve the chicken with the tortillas, salsa, and toppings of your choice.

 - Make your own chiles de arbol chile powder: stem and seed dried chiles de arbol and grind them up in a spice grinder or mortar and pestle.

 - The salsa is great on its own as a dip for tortilla chips!

 - This recipe uses kosher salt (aka cooking salt, kitchen salt, coarse salt outside of the US).
 If you are using table salt, definitely scale down the salt as that is a saltier type of salt!
 The type of salt will make a big difference in how salty your food tastes, so keep that in mind.